 Two frameworks shape my teaching: multipartiality and writing as process.

 The framework of multipartiality comes from my background in social justice mediation and facilitation.
-For me, to be multipartial means recognizing two things: one, that there are many voices on an issue; two, that power, privilege, and oppression are an aspect of nearly social relationship.
-This shapes how I manage classrooms to ensure that no single voice or group of voices dominates class discussion, and how I design my syllabi to ensure a diversity of voices across race, ethnicity, gender identity, sexuality, class, etc are represented.
+For me, to be multipartial means recognizing two things: one, that there are many voices on an issue; two, that power, privilege, and oppression are an aspect of nearly every social relationship.
+This shapes how I manage classrooms to endeavor that no single voice or group of voices dominates class discussion, and how I design my syllabi to ensure a diversity of voices across race, ethnicity, gender identity, sexuality, class, etc are represented.

 My experience in Writing, Rhetoric, and Composition Studies has shaped how I view and use writing with students.
 I view writing as a process, and so approach using it in two ways: one is to use it as an informal tool for in-class exercises and idea development; the other is to structure written assignments with informal (peer discussion) and formal (revising drafts) stages.
 Whether I'm working across the curriculum or in a discipline I believe it's important for students to have frequent and varied exposure to writing.